Drugs and the law

 Prescription and over the counter medication

 It is not only street drugs that are addictive.
 A lot of medication has a powerful effect on people and it is easy to become addicted to pills which have been prescribed or bought over the counter.
-Because medicine is designed to make people better and is regulated unlike street drugs, people who abuse it are not often thought of as having a 'drug problem'.
+Since medicine is designed to make people better and is regulated, people who abuse it are rarely thought of as having a 'drug problem'.

-The number of deaths and casualties caused by prescription and over the counter medication massively outweigh the number of deaths caused by other drugs.
+Prescription and over the counter medications cause far more deaths and casualties than other drugs.
 It can be easy to overdose on medication, especially when a mixture is ingested, or taken with alcohol.

 If you have taken even slightly too much medication, urgent medical care is required.